Offerings

 Sundays - 9am to 2pm

+Shakti Meditation is a simple, effortless technique that uses a personal mantra - a specific sound vibration - as the anchor for meditation.
 Rooted in the ancient Vedic tradition of India and passed down orally for thousands of years, this lineage-based practice was brought to prominence in the West in the 1970s by His Holiness Maharishi Mahesh Yogi and is widely known today through its popular form, Transcendental Meditation (TM).

 Holistic Counselling